How To Measure Project Success With Criteria & Metrics

-For every project we undergo, project success is defined differently, and when it comes to measuring project success overall, the waters are a bit murky.
+When it comes to measuring the success of a project overall, the formula is not always the same every time.
 Because projects have many moving parts, steps, pieces, and goals, project success can change throughout the project duration.
-A project you completed for EOY 2020 is probably very different from the project you’re working on in Q1 2021.
+A project you completed for EOY 2022 is probably very different from the project you’re working on in Q3 2023.
 In this article, we’ll tackle the overall idea of project success and how to measure project success.

 One definition that the Project Management Institute provides for project success is that the project has been completed “on time, within budget, and to specification.”
 This is a very technical definition that might not apply to every project out there, but components of this definition can be useful when understanding how to measure project success.